bcicen/vimcommands/README.md

 # vimcommands

-Repo for vimcommands.com: a gallery of various categorized Vim commands!
+vimcommands.com: A gallery of various categorized Vim commands!

 # Contributing

 Any and all suggestions or pull requests are welcome.

 If you have a new command you'd like to add, add a YAML file to content/commands/ using the template below:

 ```yaml
 ---